Elleined/social-media-api/README.md

 - Share and Unshare post
 - Send, Accept, and Cancel friend request
 - Follow and Unfollow users
-- Web Socket for real time communication in comments and replies

 # Technologies used
 - Spring boot